Menu

 Annanya Bhuyan

 "Looking at the importance of promoting and incorporating social entrepreneurship into the economy, I think local businesses should work extensively towards community innovation, engagement and development.
 Local livelihood, art and culture enhancement is possible only when the vision of a producer/manufacturer unites with the vision of its promotors, marketers and retailers.
 Here, we cannot ignore the crucial role that technology can play in serving a social cause.
-So, in a time which only demands more from you, it is about how you can ride your ideas with strategic execution and your believe in them", as narrated by Annanya.
+So, in a time which only demands more from you, it is about how you can deliver your ideas with strategic execution and your belief in them", as narrated by Annanya.